Task-agnostic Lifelong Robot Learning with Retrieval-based Weighted Local Adaptation: Experiments

 \subsubsection{Ablation Studies}

 We performed two ablation studies to validate the effectiveness of our implementation choices and address Questions 1, 3, and 5.

 \paragraph{Selective Weighting.} In the first ablation, we evaluated the impact of selective weighting on \texttt{libero\_spatial}, \texttt{libero\_object}, and \texttt{libero\_goal} benchmarks to demonstrate its importance for effective local adaptation.
-We compared two variants of our method: 1) \textbf{ER-ULA}, which applies uniform local adaptation without selective weighting, adapting retrieved demonstrations uniformly; 2) \textbf{ER-WLA}, which incorporates selective weighting during test-time adaptation.
-Both methods are trained with experience replay.
+We compared a variant of RWLA: RULA, which applies uniform local adaptation without selective weighting, adapting retrieved demonstrations uniformly.
+Both methods are trained with ER.
+Since early stopping during local adaptation at test time is infeasible, and training can be unstable, particularly regarding manipulation success rates, we conducted RWLA using three different numbers of epochs — $15$, $20$, and $25$.

-Since early stopping during local adaptation at test time is infeasible, and training can be unstable, particularly regarding manipulation success rates, we conducted adaptation using three different numbers of epochs — $15$, $20$, and $25$ — followed by final testing.
-The results, presented in Table~\ref{tab:ULA_vs_WLA}, indicate that selective weighting enhances performance across different adaptation durations and various benchmarks, confirming our hypothesis in Question 3.
+The results presented in Table~\ref{tab:ULA_vs_WLA} indicate that selective weighting enhances performance across different adaptation durations and various benchmarks, addressing Question 3.
+The gains over uniform adaptation are modest but systematic, echoing findings from \citep{byrd2019effect}, that importance weighting does not yield substantial performance jumps once expressive models have converged.
+Crucially, RWLA achieves these consistent improvements with negligible overhead — only a handful of demonstrations and a few extra adaptation epochs — making selective weighting a practical, low-cost boost for reliable skill recovery.

 \paragraph{Language Encoding Model.} To investigate the impact of language encoders under blurred task boundaries with paraphrased descriptions, we ablated the choice of language encoding model.
-Specifically, we compared our chosen Sentence Similarity (SS) Model, which excels at clustering semantically similar language descriptions, with BERT, the default language encoder from \lb{}.
+Specifically, we compared our chosen Sentence Similarity (SS) Model, which excels at clustering semantically similar language descriptions, with BERT, the default language encoder from LIBERO.
 We selected the \texttt{libero\_goal} benchmark for this study because its tasks are visually similar, making effective language embedding crucial for distinguishing tasks and aiding data retrieval for local adaptation.

 Our experimental results yield the following observations:

 (1) As illustrated in Figure~\ref{fig:bert_vs_ss} (a) and (b), the PCA results show that the SS Model effectively differentiates tasks, whereas BERT struggles, leading to inadequate task distinction.
 Consequently, as shown in Figure~\ref{fig:bert_vs_ss} (c), the model trained with BERT embeddings on \texttt{libero\_goal} performs worse than the one trained with SS Model embeddings.